ibm-cloud-docs/speech-to-text/information-security.md

     -   `POST /v1/register_callback`
     -   `POST /v1/recognitions`

-    The customer ID is associated with the white-listed callback URL or with the data that is sent with the individual recognition request.
+    The customer ID is associated with the allowlisted callback URL or with the data that is sent with the individual recognition request.
 -   With requests to add corpora, custom words, or grammars to custom language models:
     -   `POST /v1/customizations/{customization_id}/corpora/{corpus_name}`
     -   `POST /v1/customizations/{customization_id}/words`